River Continuum Concept: Shredders

 Shredders are organisms that feed off of coarse particulate organic material (CPOM) such as small sections of leaves.
 They ingest the organic matter along with volunteer organisms (fungi, microorganisms) attached to the source.
 The preferred size of the CPOM is about one millimeter, therefore shredders must break it up into a finer particulate.
 In the process of shredding, much of the now finer organic matter is left in the system, making its way further downstream.
-Some common shredders of North American waters include the Mayfly (Ephemeroptera), Odonata (damselflies) and stone fly (Plecoptera) larvae, whereas decapods (particularly Atyid shrimp) fulfill the same role in tropical environments.
+Some common shredders of North American waters include scuds (Amphipoda), aquatic sowbugs (Isopoda), cranefly larvae (Tipulidae), some caddisfly larvae (Trichoptera, Integripalpia), and some stonefly larvae (Plecoptera), whereas Atyid shrimp (Atyidae) fulfill the same role in tropical environments.

 Collectors

 Collector organisms are designated by their use of traps or other adaptive features to filter and catch organic matter.
 The preferred particle size for collectors lies between 0.5 and 50 micrometers (UPOM = Ultrafine particulate organic matter and FPOM = fine particulate organic matter).
-This group includes fly larvae, nematodes, and many other animal groups.
+This group includes some caddisflies (Trichoptera, Annulipalpia), fly larvae (Chironomidae and Simuliidae), nematodes, and many other animal groups.